xerlaet/p2p-client/README.md

 python ../client.py ../test_video.mov.torrent 6883
 ```

-Watch as the file is transferred!
+Sit back and watch as the files transfer.
 Press `Ctrl+C` to stop any of the programs.

 ## Command-Line Options